barneyhawes/decent-metric/README.md

 - Rewrote Decent load_font function so that each font only needs to be included once (temporarily included as a Metric function, but hope to get adopted in utils.tcl)
 - Added metric_get_font wrapper function so we can load fonts at any size on the fly.
 - Swapped water and temp meters on status bar so that they are closer to corresponding meters in Espresso window
+- When the water level runs out, it will stay on the most recent menu page

 v0.3 15/01/2020
 - Added message to status bar during heating